-10 hidden places to visit in Toronto this summer
+10 hidden places to visit in Toronto before summer is over

 Hidden just beyond the hustle and bustle of Kensington Market, Kensington Place is home to a series of eclectic houses that date back to the late 19th century.
 After exploring here, you can take a few minutes to walk over to the neighbourhing Fitzroy Terrace, where the oldest house in the neighbourhood is located.

-Secret spots are all the better if you can enjoy a drink or two while cultivating your anonymity.
-This hidden bar behind Superpoint Pizza is basically a glorified garage, but it has all the hallmarks of a modern speakeasy when it fills up on Friday and Saturday nights.
+Show the Danforth some love by climbing the staircase near the entrance of the Big Carrot to be rewarded with a secluded rooftop patio complete with an urban garden and plenty of places to sit and enjoy the view.

-This might sound like a strange reccommendation, but if you're looking for some quiet time in a calm setting, head down to the Weston Family Learning Centre at the AGO and head to the southwest corner.
+This might sound like a strange recommendation, but if you're looking for some quiet time in a calm setting, head down to the Weston Family Learning Centre at the AGO and walk to the southwest corner.
 Adjacent to Beverley St. is an area with a few comfy chairs that offers a secluded place to read.

 Zig zag down the trail from the entrance at the Loblaws parking lot to the ridge that overlooks Sun Valley.
-Here you'll get a remarkable view of the valley that leads all the way to the CN Tower.
+Here you'll get a remarkable view of the natural landscape appears to lead all the way to the CN Tower.
 You can walk along the ridge trail for different angles of the skyline.

 If you want to have a huge park all to yourself in the middle of summer, head to the CFC on a weekend.
-Its picturesque grounds are typically deserted outside of working hours, which means you can have a secluded picnic in a wide open landscape, a surreal experience in the midst of a big city.
+Its picturesque grounds are often deserted outside of working hours, which means you can have a secluded picnic in a wide open landscape, a surreal experience in the midst of a big city.

 Join the conversation Load comments